michaelkamprath/diy-air-quality-monitor/README.md

 ## Configuration
 A configuration page exists that allows you to alter some of the air quality monitor's behavior.
 This page is availabe at `http://your.device.ip/config.html`.
 The following configuration options are  available:

+* **WiFi SSID** - The name of the WiFi network that the device should connect to.
+* **WiFi Password** - The password of the WiFi network that the device should connect to.
+* **Sensor name** - The name for this monitor.
+Allows the source of teletry to be identified for either the JSON POST or the MQTT service.
+* **LED Brightness** - Allows adjusting the brightness of the air quality indicator LED on the ESP32 development board.
+* **Enable MQTT Connection** - Enables the MQTT service to allow the device to communicate with Home Assistant.
+* **MQTT Server** - The MQTT server address.
+* **MQTT Port** - The MQTT server port.
+Defaults to 1883.
+* **MQTT Account** - The account name for connecting to the MQTT server.
+Leave blank if there is no account.
+* **MQTT Password** - The password for connecting to the MQTT server.
+Leave blank if there is no password.
+* **Discovery Prefix** - The discovery prefix for MQTT.
+Defaults to `homeassistant`.
+Only change if you know what you are doing.
 * **Enable posting JSON telemetry** - Enables the [JSON Push](#json-push) of teletry.
 * **JSON telementry server URL** - The URL endpoint that JSON-packaged telemetry data should be POSTed to.
-* **Sensor name** - The name for this monitor.
-Allows the source of teletry to be identified for either the JSON POST or GET telemetry collection methods.
+Also used for the MQTT update rate.
 * **Upload rate** - The minimum number of seconds in between telemetry transmission for the JSON Push method.
-* **LED Brightness** - Allows adjusting the brightness of the air quality indicator LED on the ESP32 development board.

 ## Data Collection

+### Home Assistant
+This air quality monitor can be used as a sensor for [Home Assistant](https://www.home-assistant.io) or with a MQTT-based service.
+This is done by setting up an MQTT server connection in the configuration page of the sensor's web interface.
+At a minimum you need to anable the MQTT connection and set the MQTT server address.
+You may also need to set the MQTT server login and password if your MQTT server requires that.
+Finally, by default the DIY Air Quality Monitor is configured to be automatically discovered by Home Assistant if your Home Assistant service is connected to the same MQTT server.
+If you know what you are doing, you can change the discovery prefix, but note that the discovery config will still be formatted for Home Assistant even if you change the prefix.

 ### JSON Push
 This code has the option to POST all of the granular and detailed data collected from the connected sensors to a data collection service in a JSON format for later analysis.
 This is done by editing the JSON Telemetry options in the configuration web page hosted by the ESP32 development board.
 A recommended data collection service is the [Simple JSON Collector Service](https://github.com/michaelkamprath/simple-json-collector-service).